speakeasy-api/openapi-directory/SDKs/github.com/api.github.com/1.1.4/go/README.md

 * `AppsListReposAccessibleToInstallation` - List repositories accessible to the app installation
 * `AppsListSubscriptionsForAuthenticatedUser` - List subscriptions for the authenticated user
 * `AppsListSubscriptionsForAuthenticatedUserStubbed` - List subscriptions for the authenticated user (stubbed)
+* `AppsListWebhookDeliveries` - List deliveries for an app webhook
+* `AppsRedeliverWebhookDelivery` - Redeliver a delivery for an app webhook
-* `AppsRemoveRepoFromInstallation` - Remove a repository from an app installation
+* `AppsRemoveRepoFromInstallationForAuthenticatedUser` - Remove a repository from an app installation
-* `AppsResetAuthorization` - Reset an authorization
 * `AppsResetToken` - Reset a token
-* `AppsRevokeAuthorizationForApplication` - Revoke an authorization for an application
-* `AppsRevokeGrantForApplication` - Revoke a grant for an application
 * `AppsRevokeInstallationAccessToken` - Revoke an installation access token
 * `AppsScopeToken` - Create a scoped access token
 * `AppsSuspendInstallation` - Suspend an app installation
 * `AppsUnsuspendInstallation` - Unsuspend an app installation
 * `AppsUpdateWebhookConfigForApp` - Update a webhook configuration for an app

-### audit-log

-* `AuditLogGetAuditLog` - Get the audit log for an enterprise

-### billing
+### Billing

-* `BillingGetGithubActionsBillingGhe` - Get GitHub Actions billing for an enterprise
 * `BillingGetGithubActionsBillingOrg` - Get GitHub Actions billing for an organization
 * `BillingGetGithubActionsBillingUser` - Get GitHub Actions billing for a user
-* `BillingGetGithubPackagesBillingGhe` - Get GitHub Packages billing for an enterprise
 * `BillingGetGithubPackagesBillingOrg` - Get GitHub Packages billing for an organization
 * `BillingGetGithubPackagesBillingUser` - Get GitHub Packages billing for a user
-* `BillingGetSharedStorageBillingGhe` - Get shared storage billing for an enterprise
 * `BillingGetSharedStorageBillingOrg` - Get shared storage billing for an organization
 * `BillingGetSharedStorageBillingUser` - Get shared storage billing for a user

-### checks
+### Checks

 * `ChecksCreate` - Create a check run
 * `ChecksCreateSuite` - Create a check suite